jimbaker/socket-reboot/README.md

 support pip, which in turn requires support for requests, which in turn is blocking on nonblocking SSL support for peer (client) sockets.

+FIXME server sockets are supported, blocking/nonblocking/ssl/non ssl

+FIXME plan to add some limited functional tests - evolving into a design doc with code to be copied over soon

 So this means there's no support for server sockets in this spike;
 however I did some quick analysis of the Netty docs that suggests that such [support](#server-socket-support) should be straightforward.
 As a